appcypher/wasmo-old/README.md

 ###

 ### ATTRIBUTIONS
-- [inkwell](https://github.com/TheDan64/inkwell) [Apache-2.0] - the LLVM wrapper section is inspired by this awesome project that gives [llvm-sys](https://bitbucket.org/tari/llvm-sys.rs) a type-safe interface.
+- [inkwell](https://github.com/TheDan64/inkwell) [Apache-2.0] - the LLVM wrapper is based on this awesome project.
+It provides a type-safe interface to [llvm-sys](https://bitbucket.org/tari/llvm-sys.rs).